This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.

 Yup, while you and I are going about finding unique stories that no one’s ever heard of, foreign correspondents work differently.
 They read The Washington Post and go ahead and sell that same story to Marie Claire.
 Or they’ve combed through The Times of India and sold an intriguing idea to The New York Times.
 Cheeky little buggers.

 Do the same.
-Find stories that have appeared in local media that might still be interesting to publications with longer lead times.
+Find stories that have appeared in local media, give them an angle and a twist that makes them relevant to an international readership, and pitch them to publications with longer lead times.

 10. They steal your clients